-Day 4: To Chalten, Fitz Roy Massif
+Day 3: To El Chalten, Fitz Roy Massif

 In the morning, we transfer to the airport for our flight to El Calafate.
-Upon landing in Patagonia, we transfer to ground transportation and drive across the steppe to El Chalten, our staging point for the Fitz Roy Peaks in the southern Andes and our hikes in the region.
+Upon landing in Patagonia, we transfer to ground transportation and drive across the steppe to El Chalten, our staging point for the Fitz Roy Peaks in the southern Andes, and our hikes in the region.

 Day 5: Trek to Mount Fitz Roy

 Today, we spend a full day trekking to Mt.
 Fitz Roy.
-Mt Fitz Roy sits in its granite glory surrounded by Poincenot and Mermoz peaks.
+Mt Fitz Roy sits in its granite glory surrounded by Poincenot and Mermoz Peaks.
 Enroute, we pass through Nothofagus forest and see glaciers.
-As we travel alongside the Rio Blanco (white river), the sounds of the rushing water echo off the mountainsides.
+As we travel alongside the Rio Blanco (White River), the sounds of the rushing water echo off the mountainsides.
 Keep a watch for the world's second largest bird, the Andean condor, circling the peaks.

 Day 6: Hike to Laguna Torre